dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 restriction on not allowing classes to be used as mixins by default non-breaking.

-Let `n` be the language version this proposal ships in.
-Then:

-*   `base`, `interface`, `final`, `sealed` and `mixin` can only be applied to classes and mixins in libraries whose language version is `>= n`.
+*   `base`, `interface`, `final`, `sealed` and `mixin` can only be applied to classes and mixins in post-feature libraries.

-*   When the `base`, `interface`, `final`, `mixin`, or `sealed` modifiers are placed on a class or mixin, the resulting restrictions apply to all other libraries, even libraries whose version is `< n`.
+*   When the `base`, `interface`, `final`, `mixin`, or `sealed` modifiers are placed on a class or mixin, the resulting restrictions apply to all other libraries, even pre-feature libraries.

-    *In other words, we gate being able to _author_ the restrictions to libraries on version `n`.
+    *In other words, we gate being able to _author_ the restrictions to post-feature libraries.
 But once a type has those restrictions, they apply to all other libraries, regardless of the versions of those libraries.
     "Ignorance of the law is no defense."*

-    **TODO:** Decide if we want to carve out an exception to this rule for the SDK core libraries.

-*   A class declaration in a library whose language version is `< n` can be used as a mixin as long as the class meets the existing mixin restrictions (superclass is `Object`, declares no generative constructor).
-This is is true even if the library where the class is being used as a mixin is `>= n`.

-    *For libraries whose version is `< n`, we can't tell if the intent of `class` was "just a class" or "both a class and a mixin".
-For compatibility, we assume the latter, even if the class is being used as a mixin in a library whose version is `>= n` and where it does happen to be possible to distinguish those two intents.*

-*   A class declaration in a library whose version is `>= n` must be explicitly marked `mixin class` to allow the class to be used as a mixin from another library.
-This is true even if the library where the class is being used as a mixin is `< n`.

-    *When a class is in a library where it possible to distinguish between whether the class is intended to use it as a mixin or not, the author is obliged to document the intent, and that intent applies to all other libraries regardless of their version.*
+*   We would like to add modifiers to some classes in platform (i.e. `dart:`) libraries when this feature ships.
+But we would also like to not immediately break existing code.
+To avoid forcing users to immediately migrate, declarations in pre-feature libraries can ignore modifiers on some declarations in platform libraries.
+Instead, users will only have to abide by those restrictions when they upgrade their library's language version.

+    This is a special case behavior only available to platform libraries.

 ### Compatibility